-• Communications Solutions: This segment designs, manufactures, and markets a broad range of connector and interconnect systems, including high-speed, radio frequency, power, and fiber optic interconnect products.
-It also offers coaxial, fiber optic, power, and high-speed cable, antennas, and other related products.
-The segment caters to end markets such as automotive, commercial aerospace, communications networks, defense, industrial, information technology and data communications, and mobile devices.
+• Communications Solutions: This segment designs, manufactures and markets a broad range of connector and interconnect systems including high speed, radio frequency, power, fiber optic and other interconnect products; coaxial, fiber optic, power and high-speed cable; antennas; and other products.
+Key products include fiber optic interconnect products, high-speed interconnect products, radio frequency interconnect products, cable assemblies and harnesses, consumer device antennas, network infrastructure antennas, coaxial, fiber optic, power and specialty cable, hinges and other mechanical products, and production-related products.
+This segment serves end markets such as automotive, commercial aerospace, communications networks, defense, industrial, information technology and data communications, and mobile devices.

 Amphenol’s Q4 2025 results demonstrate a remarkable acceleration of IT data‑communications revenue, with sales up 49% in US dollars and a 110% book‑to‑bill ratio of 1.31, driven by the burgeoning AI infrastructure spend.
 This surge reflects not only the industry’s transition to higher bandwidth and lower latency but also customers’ willingness to lock in capacity early, as disclosed in the Q&A where management cited “customers opening their order window” for AI projects.
 The consistent, organic growth of 37% in the segment indicates that the demand curve is steepening rather than plateauing, providing a robust tailwind that should translate into continued top‑line momentum throughout 2026 and beyond.
 Moreover, the company’s ability to capture 38% of total orders from the IT datacom market underscores a strong market share position that is difficult for competitors to erode in the short term.